SpartanJ/ecode/README.md

 default monospace font in favor of a font that supports the characters you want to see that are not being rendered.
 You could also change the default fallback font in the case you want to use a traditional monospaced font.
-The default fallback font should cover a wide range of languages but you could need some special font.
+The default fallback font should cover a wide range of languages but you could need some special font (currently covers CJK languages).

 ## Current Limitations